jvanbockryck/nem-catapult-metadata-proposal/README.md

 Using these metadata and conditions on metadata, we can modify the NEM Catapult blockchain so that is becomes suitable for identity purposes:
 1. By attaching an alias to an account containing a DID and resticting this to be unique and
 2. By using this account then for making transactions on a mosaic "identity-doc" with specific metadata for this purpose, being "d-id:documentHash" and "d-id:status" and respective conditions.

+## Example of using metadata for an oracle mosaic

+TODO